KenImade/tottenham-analytics-pipeline/README.md

     ↓
 Validated for required fields
     ↓
-Metrics generated using Python (Pandas)
+Metrics generated using Python (Pandas) -> Metrics are saved to output directory
     ↓
 Loaded into PostgreSQL
     ↓
-SQL used to generate other metrics
+SQL used to generate other metrics -> Metrics are saved to output directory
 ```

 This setup ensures the data is validated, transformed, and analyzed in a repeatable way.

 ---

+### Data Quality Approach

+#### Duplicate values

+The strategy adopted was to keep the first occurrence, and remove subsequent duplicates so as to preserve chronological order and original data integrity.

+#### Field Validation

+Each required field is validated for:

+- Presence: Field exists in the record.
+- Type: Correct data type (int, string, dict)
+- Structure: Nested objects have required sub-fields.

 ## How to Run the Project

+### Prerequisites

+- Python 3.9+
+- Docker & Docker Compose

 You can spin this up locally in a few simple steps.